chisu-kawahara/password-generator-app/README.md

 ✅ Responsive design with modern fonts and styling

-# Usage
+## Usage

 The app is simple and intuitive:

-Click the Generate Passwords button
+1. Click the Generate Passwords button

-View two randomly generated passwords in the display area
+2. View two randomly generated passwords in the display area

-Click the Clear button to reset the display
+3. Click the Clear button to reset the display

-Copy passwords manually for use in accounts or applications
+4. Copy passwords manually for use in accounts or applications

-HTML Structure Highlights:
+## HTML Structure Highlights:

 #generate-el → Button to generate passwords

-#choice-one & #choice-two → Sections displaying generated passwords
+#choice-one & #choice-two → Sections displaying generatesd passwords

 #reset-el → Button to clear passwords